Why is China's DeepSeek sending AI stocks spinning? – DW – 01/27/2025

 DeepSeek's growing popularity, and its detailed explanation for how it developed its model, has stunned the artificial intelligence community and sent a market already known for volatility into a further tailspin.

-Tech stocks tied to artificial intelligence have been prone to dramatic rises and falls over the past year and analysts said there was no doubt the latest turbulence was tied to DeepSeek.
+Tech stocks tied to artificial intelligence have been prone to dramatic rises and falls over the past year and analysts say there was no doubt the latest turbulence was tied to DeepSeek.

-Richard Hunter, head of markets at UK-based Interactive Investor, hoever, cautioned in an interview with news agency Reuters saying that it was "far too early to describe DeepSeek as an existential threat" to US-based AI solutions.
-"It will almost certainly put the cat among the pigeons as investors scramble to assess the potential damage it could have on a burgeoning industry," he said.

 DeepSeek's success since launching and its claims about how it developed its latest model, known as R1, are challenging fundamental assumptions about the development of large-scale AI language and reasoning models.